madr/madr/README.md

 - What makes a good time tracking system that does not suck?
 - I miss the old Instapaper so much, a minimalistic selfhosted link reading list would be so nice to have again!
 - I love Metalsmith, the pluggable static site generator, but not the Node.js leverage: what if it existed a port?
-- HTML-over-websockets are so cool, but will it really challenge the SPA paradigm?
+- HTML-over-websockets is so cool, but will it really challenge the SPA paradigm?
 - When is a PWA the correct way to go?